Sopilka

 Sopilka (Cопiлка) is a name applied to a variety of woodwind instruments of the end-blown flute family used by Ukrainian folk instrumentalists.
-Sopilka most commonly refers to a fife made of a variety of materials (but traditionally out of elderberry or viburnum wood) and has six to ten finger holes.
-The term is also used to describe a related set of folk instruments similar to recorder, incorporating a fipple and having a constricted end.
+Sopilka most commonly refers to a fife made of a variety of materials (but traditionally out of elderberry or viburnum wood) that has six to ten finger holes.
+The term is also used to describe a related set of folk instruments similar to the recorder, incorporating a fipple and having a constricted end.

 Sopilkas are used by a variety of Ukrainian folkloric ensembles recreating the traditional music of the various sub-ethnicities in western Ukraine, most notably that of the Hutsuls of the Carpathian Mountains.
-Often employing several sopilkas in concert, a skilled performer can mimic a variety of sounds found in nature, including bird-calls and insects.
+Often employing several sopilkas in concert, a skilled performer can mimic a variety of nature sounds including bird-calls and insects.

 History

 Sopilka is one of the oldest music instruments: the earliest known sopilka ever found is made of mammoth-bone and is from the Paleolithic age.
 It is also depicted in many 11th century's stories and paintings, such as a fresco in Saint Sophia Cathedral, Kyiv.
 At first, it used to be solely a folk instrument, played by shepherds or by trios (named troisti myzyky) and sometimes played during weddings.
 It is also cited in the play The Forest Song by Lesya Ukrainka.